coLAB-UFF/ishs2026/index.md

 # Footer CTA
 footer_cta:
-  title: Join our community by using our services and grow your business.
+  title: Join our community by registering for the conference, submitting your work, and following our sessions and activities.
   button:
-    label: Try It For Free
+    label: Register Now
     url: "#"
     class: btn btn-primary rounded-pill

 ---
 <div class="content-wrapper">
 <header class="wrapper bg-light">